intel/pcm/grafana/README.md

 --------------------------------------------------------------------------------
-Instructions on How-To Run PCM Grafana Dashboard
+Instructions on How To Run PCM Grafana Dashboard
 --------------------------------------------------------------------------------

 Installation on target system to be analyzed: